wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/104-submission-jockel-to-hasluck.md

 ---
+doc_date: '1967-04-10'
+doc_num: 104
+doc_order: 104
+naa_refs:
+- naa_barcode: 584528
+  naa_control_symbol: 846/1 PART 1
+  naa_series: A1838
+  reference: '[NAA: A 1838, 846/1 part 1]'
-title: "104 Submission, Jockel To Hasluck"
+title: Submission, Jockel To Hasluck
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9612
 vol_id: 26
-doc_date: 1967-04-10
-barcode: 584528
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 104 Submission, Jockel To Hasluck

 Canberra, 10 April 1967

 Confidential

  **Territory of Papua/New Guinea—agreement on mining of copper on Bougainville Island**

-The Minister for Territories has placed a submission before Cabinet seeking policy directions regarding the major provisions of a proposed agreement between the Papua and New Guinea Administration and a subsidiary of Conzinc Riotinto of Australia for a large-scale copper mining operation on Bougainville lsland.1
+The Minister for Territories has placed a submission before Cabinet seeking policy directions regarding the major provisions of a proposed agreement between the Papua and New Guinea Administration and a subsidiary of Conzinc Riotinto of Australia for a large-scale copper mining operation on Bougainville lsland.[1](#f1)

 2\.
 The project is said to be among the largest ever mounted by a private company in an under-developed country and the copper deposits concerned are the only known large mineral deposits of the Territory of Papua and New Guinea.

 3\.
 Discussions have taken place between this Department and the Department of Territories on foreign policy issues raised by the Submission.
 The attached note summarises these discussions and may be of useful background to you.

  **Attachment**

  **EXTERNAL AFFAIRS NOTE ON THE DRAFT AGREEMENT ON MINING OF COPPER ON BOUGAINVILLE ISLAND**

 Discussions with the Department of Territories have turned on two main foreign policy aspects.